 River Raisin Models imported 3 versions of the PRR Round Roof boxcar in May 1996.

 The 2 versions that were made were the single and double door X31a.

 This is one of my first brass bashing projects in July 1997.
 I took the opening end doors off of a class X33a as shown below and replaced it with a plain end making the car into a much more common class X32a Round Roof boxcar.
 This car is shown after the modifications of adding the new plain end.
 I also scratchbuilt the 2 draft gear on this car before I started to make my own brass master patterns.

 Like the X32a above this car was made as the X33a below.
 I did essentially the same brass conversion of changing the open door end to a plain end except this time I had brass draft gear castings that I did not have in 1997.
 I called it a X32b just to be different.
 They are very similar cars to the X33a including the same CUFT.
 It is Shadow Keystone scheme with minimal weathering.
 The decals were made for me by Jerry Glow.
 I might have enough parts (purchased new with the production of the cars in 1996!) to make one more conversion, but I don’t have a car to convert and no plans now to get one.
 But it would be painted for DT&I if I did!

 Shown as built by River Raisin with the opening end doors.

 B & O M53 Boxcars

 The B&O Wagontop boxcars are my favorite right after the X29.
-I had the chance to photograph one about 5 years ago.
+I had the chance to photograph a real M53.
 I took LOTS of detail photos.
 These models were made by Overland in about 1985.
 I actually had them both painted but not decaled for a few years before I stripped them and started again.
 I modified some of my Draft Gear castings to closely match what the M53 had.
 I added draft gear, cut levers and cut lever brackets.

 Reading BXmu Express Boxcar